egel/tmux-gruvbox/README.md

 set -g @tmux-gruvbox-right-status-z '#h #{tmux_mode_indicator}'
 ```

+> [!TIP]
-> ![TIP]: make sure the themes' settings are defined before all other plugins,
+> Make sure the themes' settings are defined before all other plugins,
-> otherwise plugin's content may not be displayed correctly in by the theme.
+> otherwise content from external plugins may not be displayed correctly by
+> the theme.

 ## Development